timschneiderxyz/fyWin/.github/README.md

   Apps marked with * must be uncommented in the script if you want to keep them.

-  These Apps can't be removed with this function:
+  These apps can't be removed with this function:

   Connect
   Cortana